 Step 2 Contact the Cancer Society

-Register your fundraising activity with the Cancer Society.
-You can complete this form online.
-The Cancer Society will be in touch with you and will clarify how they will support you and what resources they have available (e.g. donation buckets, banners etc).
+Register your fundraising activity with the Cancer Society by contacting your local centre.
+The Cancer Society will clarify how they will support you and what resources they have available (e.g. donation buckets, banners etc).
 This is also the time to discuss your budget or what cost you plan to make for the activity.

-Once your application is approved, you will receive a fundraising pack that contains a letter that will give you authority to fundraise in support of the Cancer Society.
+A fundraising pack that contains a letter that will give you authority to fundraise in support of the Cancer Society will be provided.
 Your authority to fundraise is valid for a set period which is specified in the letter.
 Only start your fundraiser after you have received authority.